Holmfield Charitable Trust

 Based on the trust's charitable objects, the following are outside their scope:

-- Non-Jewish religious organizations or secular charities without a Jewish focus
+- Non-Jewish religious organisations or secular charities without a Jewish focus

-- Organizations operating outside the UK and Israel
+- Organisations operating outside the UK and Israel

 - Projects unrelated to Jewish education or poverty relief

-- Individual applications (appears to focus on organizational grants)
+- Individual applications (appears to focus on organisational grants)

 Ready to write a winning application for Holmfield Charitable Trust?